ra-fletcher/sbp_variability/README.md

 #> Achieved convergence tolerance: 3.01e-06
 ```

-Note that `k` is a scaling factor, and `x` is the power (what we're aiming to derive from the regression).
+Note that `k` is a scaling factor, and `x` is the power that we're aiming to derive from the regression.

-The formula for calculation VIM is as follows:
+The formula for calculation VIM is:

 > VIM = (SD/BP^x) × BPpopn^x